lrcfmd/ICSDClient/README.md

 ```

 Try to ensure that you log out correctly at the end of the session by calling `client.logout()`.
 If you are not successfully logged out you will need to wait an hour for the authorization token to expire.

+A session history of all server responses can be found in `client.session_history`.